studiometa/js-toolkit/packages/docs/components/Accordion.md

 ### Options

 ::: tip
-Options can be defined per component via the `data-option-<option-name>` attribute or by extending the `Modal` class.
+Options can be defined per component via the `data-option-<option-name>` attribute or by extending the `Accordion` class.
 :::

 #### `autoclose`